 This involves the pairing up of two managers who each spend a day (or other set period of time) shadowing the other, followed up with a de-brief where the shadower can feed back observations to their colleague.

-In order to understand whether learning interventions offer value, the costs of the provision need to be clear about the performance need the programme is serving and then compare the costs with the value of expected and actual outcomes.
-If the latter are around specific task accomplishment then they may be relatively quantifiable, although effectively developing the overall capacity to manage is less tangible.
+Before assessing the impact of any development programme on performance, L&D professionals need to be clear about the performance need the programme is serving and then compare the costs with the value of expected and actual outcomes.
+If the latter are specific tasks, then they may be relatively quantifiable, although effectively developing the overall capacity to manage is less tangible.

-For more on our work into the value of learning and methods of assessing the effectiveness of learning generally, see our Evaluating learning and development factsheet.
+For more on our work on assessing the effectiveness of learning generally, see our factsheet on evaluating learning and development.

-Despite a massive estimated global spend on management development programmes, it remains difficult to identify specific links with organisational effectiveness and success, partly because of difficulties in identifying which changes are caused by such provision and which may be attributed to other factors.
+Despite a massive estimated global spend on management development programmes, it can remain difficult to identify specific links with organisational effectiveness and success.
+This is partly because of difficulties in identifying which changes are caused by such activities and which may be attributed to other factors.
 It’s therefore essential to establish goals and how they will be evaluated before learning takes place, to allow for effective measurement.
 Anecdotal evidence from employee engagement surveys can support evaluation findings.
 Productivity increases can also be measured.
 A large-scale study published in 2012 put forward evidence of the positive impact that management development has on organisational performance.

 ASHRIDGE BUSINESS SCHOOL.
 (2010) Development at the top: who really cares?
 A survey of executive teams.
-Berkhamsted: Ashridge.
+Berkhampsted: Ashridge.

 GOLD, J., THORPE, R. and MUMFORD, A. (2010) Leadership and management development.
 5th ed.
 London: Chartered Institute of Personnel and Development.